• Menu

 Painting the Exterior of an RV

-I have painted the exterior of multiple campers, from a vintage trailer to a 90’s RV.
-I’m going to share the simple technique I use and how well it holds up!
+Do you want to know how to paint the exterior of your ugly RV?
+I have painted the exterior of multiple campers, from a vintage trailer to a 90s motorhome.
+I’m going to share the simple technique I use to paint the exterior of an RV and how well it holds up!

 Let’s Talk Exterior Paint Jobs

-How do you paint the exterior of a camper or RV?
+How do you paint the exterior of an RV?
 Do you spray it or roll it?
 Do you use a special auto body paint?
 Do you seal it with some sort of top coat?

 How I painted the exterior of my RV is the most frequently asked question I get, and the one I’m most embarrassed to answer!